Well-Being & Resilience

 Developing resilience leads to a more satisfying career and lowers the risk of burnout.
 By embracing wellness and improving personal resiliency, faculty members can reconnect with the meaning of their work and fend off stress.
 Reducing or eliminating burnout also has practical implications for the entire department such as improving patient safety, student advancement and the overall campus environment

 reeseDr.
-Jenny Reese serves in the role of medical director of provider well-being for Children’s Hospital Colorado, and director of faculty well-being, Department of Pediatrics, University of Colorado School of Medicine.
+Jenny Reese serves in the role of medical director of provider well-being for Children’s Hospital Colorado, and Vice Chair of Faculty Well-being, Department of Pediatrics, Assistant Dean of Faculty Well-being, University of Colorado School of Medicine.
 In these roles, Dr. Reese will help lead efforts to promote well-being through individual practice training and systems-based efforts.
 Peer support programs and team-based interventions are available.

 Dr. Reese leads the CHCO Faculty Well-being Advisory Committee.
 If you would like more information about this committee or are interested in participating, please contact Dr. Reese at jennifer.reese@childrencolorado.org